Comparing radiologists' gaze and saliency maps generated by interpretability methods for chest x-rays

-To better understand the expected range of similarity values, we calculate an upper bound by checking interobserver agreement and a lower bound by using a binary segmentation of the lung region.
-Because of the close proximity of the two bounds in traditional metrics, we use shuffled metrics to correct for center biases~\cite{centerbias}.
-There is a tendency for fixations, i.e., image locations gazed by radiologists, to be in central regions of the images, and saliency maps that concentrate in these regions, independently of image content, achieve high scores.
+We calculate upper and lower bounds for similarity scores to better understand their expected range.
+Because of the proximity of the two bounds in traditional metrics, we use shuffled metrics to correct for center biases~\cite{centerbias}.
+There is a tendency for fixations, i.e., image locations gazed at by radiologists, to be in central regions of the images.
+Saliency maps concentrating on these regions achieve high scores independently of image content.
 Shuffled metrics try to fix this problem and are formulated so that differences and similarities between heatmaps have different weights on the final scores depending on how commonly gazed their locations are.
-Given the structural similarity of \acp{CXR}, we calculate a specific center bias for this task, as shown in \figureref{main:d}.
+Given the structural similarity of \acp{CXR}, we calculate a specific center bias for this task, as shown in Figure~\ref{main:d}.
 Finally, we evaluate the generated saliency map, reaching scores comparable to the interobserver agreement in one of the metrics.
-We further divide the dataset into subsets to understand which ones have a higher or lower similarity.
-We show that similarities are higher for abnormal CXRs and, in a more detailed subdivision, for parenchymal and pleural abnormalities, depending on the saliency map being evaluated.